Follicular Lymphoma (FL) is a type of non-Hodgkin lymphoma (blood cancer) that affects the cells of the immune system.1

 B cells, T cells and glands called lymph nodes make up the body’s immune system which protects the body from diseases.2 Sometimes, the cells inside a lymph node can grow abnormally and become cancerous.

-Patients with Follicular Lymphoma have abnormal (cancerous) B cells that develop in clumps called ‘follicles’ inside the lymph nodes and potentially, other parts of the body.1 FL is a slow-growing B-cell lymphoma, where patients can live for many years with this form of lymphoma cancer.
+Patients with Follicular Lymphoma have abnormal (cancerous) B cells that develop in clumps called ‘follicles’ inside the lymph nodes and potentially, other parts of the body.1 Follicular Lymphoma is a slow-growing B-cell lymphoma, and patients can live for many years with this form of lymphoma cancer.

 Enlarged lymph nodes, or lumps, are often the first symptoms of Follicular Lymphoma (FL) cancer symptoms.
 Other common symptoms to look out for include: